Typhoon Family

-Typhoon Family is an ongoing South Korean television series written by Jang Hyun-sook, directed by Lee Na-jeong and Kim Dong-hwi, and starring Lee Jun-ho and Kim Min-ha.
-It premiered on tvN on October 11 2025, and airs every Saturday and Sunday at 21:10 (KST).
-It also streams globally on Netflix.
+Typhoon Family is a 2025 South Korean television series written by Jang Hyun-sook, directed by Lee Na-jeong and Kim Dong-hwi, and starring Lee Jun-ho and Kim Min-ha.
+It aired on tvN from October 11, to November 30, 2025, every Saturday and Sunday at 21:10 (KST).
+It is also available for streaming on Netflix.

 Synopsis

 It depicts the growth period of a young CEO and the struggles of his family and employees as they strive to protect his father's small company during the 1997 financial crisis.